What is the offboarding process?

 This guide is for HR leaders and managers who understand that offboarding isn’t just about retrieving laptops and deactivating access cards.
 It’s about extracting insights that can transform your talent strategy, protect your organizational knowledge, and turn endings into beginnings for continuous improvement.

-Why offboarding matters – beyond saying goodbye
+Why is the offboarding process important – beyond saying goodbye

 Offboarding isn’t simply about parting on good terms.
 That matters, of course, but a comprehensive offboarding process is beneficial for a number of reasons, not the least of which is the credibility of your brand.